ezekg/flint/README.md

 ###Recursive shorthand with variable context

 Use this if your context is *not* indentical across breakpoints.
-The `context` is the span of the elements parent.
+The `context` is the span of the elements parent. ***Update:*** You can now use `$context: auto`, and we'll do all the calculations for you.
+Just be sure a container element actually exists or you'll get some weird output, or none at all.

 *You must include an argument for each breakpoint in your config.*